 - make arrangements for the proper administration of its financial affairs and to secure that one of its officers has the responsibility for the administration of those affairs.
 In this Council, that officer is the Director of Finance and Policy; - manage its affairs to secure economic, efficient and effective use of resources and safeguard its assets, and; - approve the Statement of Accounts.

-I confirm that the accounts set out in this document were approved by the Audit and Governance Committee at the meeting held on 25th July, 2019.
+I confirm that the accounts set out in this document were approved by the Audit and Governance Committee at the meeting held on xx xx, 2019.

-Chair of Audit and Governance Committee
+Councillor Ged Hall Chair of Audit and Governance Committee Date: